tomwhartung/artsyvisions.com/README.md

     - [ ] tomwhartung
 - [ ] Check database used by all conversions on seeourminds.com
   - [ ] Ensure current version of DB is backed up
+- [ ] SeeOurMinds.com - continue adding affiliate marketing links - Phase II
+  - [ ] See list in notebook
+  - [ ] Always fix pages referred to by stories on ArtsyVisions.com
+- [ ] Changes desired to presentation of the score on seeourminds.com's image page
+  - [ ] Centering the score would be nice
+  - [ ] Making the score responsive would also be nice
 - [ ] Review handling of quiz taking on seeourminds.com
   - [ ] Quiz - take the quiz - should it send an email?
     - Probably should (think about it)